Alper Şükrü Gençer

 New York, NY

 I am a Ph.D. candidate in Political Science at New York University.
-My research examines how citizens and politicians navigate democratic accountability under conditions of complexity, polarization, and crisis.
-Across projects, I study democratic backsliding, affective polarization, crisis governance, and public resource allocation, with a particular interest in how voters evaluate bundled reforms, mobilize against threats to democracy, and hold incumbents accountable under changing political conditions.
+My research examines democratic accountability and political behavior, with a focus on how citizens evaluate political choices under conditions of complexity, polarization, and crisis.
+My work spans democratic backsliding, affective polarization, electoral accountability, and the political allocation of public resources.

 news